CONTACT US

 };

-6. Optimize SVGs (Img Src vs SVG Markup)
+10. Optimize SVGs (Img Src vs SVG Markup)

-SVG images are often used for the site’s logo in the header or as icons in different sections of a typical Jamstack website.
+SVG images are often used for the site’s logo in the header or as icons in different sections of a typical website.
 Unfortunately, when a user uploads an SVG image to a CMS, the image is returned as a link to a CDN instead of the markup.
 Let me give you a couple of examples of why this might be an issue:

 Be Careful With the Large Images.
-They Slow Down the Load Time of Your Sites.

-Luckily, there’s a simple solution for both of these problems.
+There’s a simple solution for both of these problems.
 We can fetch the markup from the CDN URL during the build (for example in getStaticProps) and pass it as a prop of our image component.

 A util function that fetches the SVG markup from a URL: